 In humans and pets alike, nutrition accounts for a large portion of our health.
 Pets should eat fresh foods just like their human counterparts.
 Cats are strictly carnivorous and should maintain diets specifically created with meats and fish.
 Dogs, on the other hand, have adapted an omnivorous diet, which means they can also eat some plants and fruits.
 The ASPCA recommends staying away from grapes, yeast doughs, macadamia nuts, avocado, chocolate, coffee, onions, xylitol (sweetener), garlic, salt, and milk.
 On the other hand, rice, grains, and fibrous vegetables are great additives and offer health benefits.
 Organic foods and filtered water are best for your cats and dogs.

 Pets need daily exercise, especially dogs.
 Exercise is not only important for agility and weight control, but can also serve to benefit the digestive system.
 Social exercise can encourage confidence in pets as well as build trust in others and their surroundings.
 Many pets who harness destructive behaviors such as chewing, rough play, or digging are often in need of physical activity to release pent energy.
 Once this energy is released, pets are more relaxed and will experience better sleep.

 Chiropractic & Reiki

 As humans are increasingly embracing alternative care, it is also becoming more recognized to help pet ailments as well.
 Joint and pain issues may be resolved with chiropractic visits in the place of expensive and invasive medications.
-Reiki is also a good option for its calming properties that allow both the pet and owner to relax in any number of stressful situations.
+Paws Into Grace also recommends Reiki for its calming properties that allow both the pet and owner to relax in any number of stressful situations.